Leave of Absence & Deferment

 - Activate Scholarships.
 If you were awarded USU scholarships through the admissions office you should have returned the acceptance letter before leaving for deferment.
 When you return from deferment the scholarship will become active automatically.

-- If you were awarded a departmental or private endowment scholarship, you will need to make sure their scholarship is re-activated by contacting the donor/department directly.
+- If you were awarded a departmental, regents, or other private endowment scholarship, you will need to make sure your scholarship is re-activated by contacting the donor/department directly.

-For more information about Financial Aid contact the Financial Aid office at (435) 797-0173 or at firstname.lastname@example.org
+For more information about Financial Aid contact the Financial Aid office at (435) 797-0173 or email@example.com

 On-Campus housing is a great place for you to live for your first experience as a college student.
 Living on campus can help you adjust to college life in a social atmosphere while giving you easy access to the resources you need.
-For more information and to print off a housing application visit www.usu.edu/housing , or contact housing at (800) 863-1085, and email@example.com
+For more information and to print off a housing application visit www.usu.edu/housing, or contact housing at (800) 863-1085, or firstname.lastname@example.org